 If you’ve ever had your images stolen or posted without credit, your first reflex might be to add a watermark to your images to protect your work and make sure credit is given where it’s due.
 For photographers, it’s normal to feel protective over your photos.

 Afterall, photos used to be shared on the fridge, in an album, or face to face.
 Now they’re shared on the internet worldwide, and there’s no doubt that this has changed some things.

 While watermarks don’t always protect your work (read our argument against watermarking), there are some best practices to follow if you do decide to use one.

-If you’re considering watermarking your photos, it’s important to first understand what you hope to accomplish by watermarking to determine if it really is your best option.
+If you’re considering watermarking your photos, it’s important to first determine what you hope to accomplish by watermarking to figure out if it really is your best option.
 If you do choose to watermark, it’s important to design a watermark that compliments your brand and supports your work, without distracting from it.

-Why Use A Watermark?
+Why Use a Watermark?

 For some of you, creating a watermark may be no more than an extension of your branding.
 Perhaps you admire a specific photographer that uses watermarks, or you believe that it makes you appear more professional to have a watermark.
 While this argument is understandable, it can be misplaced.
 Many professional photographers do not use a watermark.